UD's Academic VDI

 2. Your computer will display the Academic VDI desktop (as shown below).
 You can now access software and web browsers as if you were at a lab computer.

 Files you create while connected to the Academic VDI will be deleted when you exit the Academic VDI.
-Before closing your Academic VDI session, save any needed files to cloud storage or a removable USB drive.
+Before closing your Academic VDI session, save any needed files to cloud storage.

 Saving Files from the Academic VDI

 Just like when you're at a public-use computer (like at the library or a computer lab), when you disconnect from the Academic VDI, any files you've created on the Academic VDI will be deleted.
-Save files to a cloud storage tool (like Google Drive or Box) or on a removable storage device (like a USB drive) before exiting the Academic VDI desktop.
+Save files to a cloud storage tool (like Google Drive or Box) before exiting the Academic VDI desktop.

 Saving a file to Google Drive